-The emotional pie exercise is a way for kids to healthfully discuss their emotions if they’re willing to participate.
+The emotional pie exercise is a healthy way for kids to discuss their emotions.
 Have the child create a circle.
 Help the child name eight emotions with individually chosen representative colors.
 If they have trouble, you can help them with the assistance of Plutchik’s Wheel of Emotions.

 Once they are identified, have the child fill the circle with the emotions weighing the slices from most prominent to least prominent.
 Encourage them to use colors that might feel like they represent those feelings (e.g., red for anger).

-Lea Waters’ work on strengths is a great way to help them develop self-awareness.
-Her pdf can be printed out to spark a genuinely transformational conversation between parents and kids.
+Lea Waters’s work on strengths is a great way to help children develop self-awareness.
+Waters’s (2017) The Strength Switch is a great book for sparking a genuinely transformational conversation between parents and kids.
 Like any other humans, kids want to be seen.
-Helping them recognize their strengths and telling them the strengths that you see in them is a wonderful place to start.
+Helping them recognize their strengths and telling them the strengths that you see in them are wonderful places to start.

 Mindfulness X is a comprehensive training course for practitioners to learn how to infuse mindfulness into their practices.

-Udemy offers an affordable online course utilizing CBT, neuroplasticity, and mindfulness.
+Udemy offers an affordable online course utilizing Cognitive-Behavioral Therapy, neuroplasticity, and mindfulness.
 This course is geared toward self-development, particularly in reducing depression and anxiety.